immcantation/tigger/docs/vignettes/Tigger-Vignette.md

 Finally, the original V allele calls may be limited to only those within the inferred genotype.
 This can be done by using the function `reassignAlleles`.
-By correcting the calls in this manner, the user can greatly reduce the numer of ambiguous allele calls (where a single sample sequences is assigned to multiple V alleles, thus preventing the mutations analysis of allele-differentiating positions).
+By correcting the calls in this manner, the user can greatly reduce the number of ambiguous allele calls (where a single sample sequences is assigned to multiple V alleles, thus preventing the mutations analysis of allele-differentiating positions).
 Additionally, assignments to erroneous not-in-genotype alleles